active-calculus/active-calculus-single-mbx/README.md

 # quickstart instructions
 1. Clone this repository (from @mitchkeller).
 The branch you want is `WW-PAs-CS`, so switch to that branch.
 1. Get a special branch of PreTeXt.
 This has some commits that are in the pipeline, but may evolve before merging into the official repo.
+If you use a directory other than `~/pretext` here for this, update paths in later steps as well.
 ```
 cd ~/pretext
 git remote add jordan https://github.com/Alex-Jordan/mathbook
 git fetch jordan active-calculus
 git checkout -b active-calculus --track jordan/active-calculus
 ```
-If you use a directory other than `~/pretext` here for this, update paths below.
 1. Make WeBWorK representations.
 Once @Alex-Jordan's branch is merged, that can be done with the CLI (`pretext generate -t runestone-safranski webwork`), but for now, you need